Why is “pick one goal setting framework” the wrong question?

 The Friction Map is good at one job: converting a stated wish into a pre-committed response to the most likely interruption.

-WOOP stands for Wish, Outcome, Obstacle, Plan, and was developed by Gabriele Oettingen [5] based on her mental-contrasting research.
+WOOP stands for Wish, Outcome, Obstacle, Plan, and was developed by Gabriele Oettingen [5] from her mental-contrasting research.
 The exercise has you state a wish, vividly imagine the desired outcome, name a specific likely obstacle, and write an if-then plan to handle that obstacle.
-The if-then structure is borrowed from Peter Gollwitzer’s implementation-intentions research [6], one of the most empirically supported behavior-change interventions in the literature.
+The if-then structure comes from Peter Gollwitzer’s implementation-intentions research [6], one of the most empirically supported behavior-change interventions in the literature.
 A meta-analysis of 94 independent studies by Gollwitzer and Sheeran [14] found that forming implementation intentions produced a medium-to-large effect on goal attainment (d = 0.65) compared with goal intentions alone.

 WOOP is a registered trademark, so when we use the underlying research at Goals and Progress we call the resulting template the Friction Map.
-Same research, different name, and we are not Oettingen and do not claim her exact phrasing as our own.
+Same research, different name.
+We are not Oettingen and do not claim her exact phrasing as our own.

-What the Friction Map is good at: it does the work of converting a stated wish into a concrete pre-committed response.
-The Gollwitzer and Sheeran meta-analysis [14] establishes the general implementation-intention effect on goal attainment, and in a meta-analysis of healthy-eating studies Adriaanse and colleagues [11] found that implementation intentions promoted healthy food inclusion (d = 0.51) and reduced unhealthy eating (d = 0.29), confirming the same mechanism in a real-world behavior domain.
+What the Friction Map is good at: it converts a stated wish into a concrete, pre-committed response.
+The Gollwitzer and Sheeran meta-analysis [14] establishes the general implementation-intention effect, and in a meta-analysis of healthy-eating studies Adriaanse and colleagues [11] found that implementation intentions promoted healthy food inclusion (d = 0.51) and reduced unhealthy eating (d = 0.29), confirming the same mechanism in a real-world behavior domain.

-What the Friction Map leaves to chance: measurability of the underlying goal (the wish is qualitative), cadence (no review rhythm), architecture (the Friction Map sits at the goal level, not above or below), horizon (the wish can be any time scale), and the forward recovery rule (the if-then plan covers expected obstacles but says nothing about what to do on the day after you genuinely failed).
+What the Friction Map leaves to chance: measurability of the underlying goal (the wish is qualitative), cadence (no review rhythm), architecture (it sits at the goal level, neither above nor below), horizon (the wish can be any time scale), and forward recovery (the if-then plan covers expected obstacles but says nothing about what to do the day after you genuinely failed).

 BHAG / Summit Goal (Collins & Porras 1994): the 5 to 10 year horizon

-BHAG (Big Hairy Audacious Goal) was coined by Jim Collins and Jerry Porras in Built to Last [4] and was designed for corporate visionary statements.
-We use the concept at the personal scale and call it the Summit Goal: a single sentence with a 5 to 10 year horizon, specific enough that you would recognize success if you reached it, ambitious enough that you would be a different person when you got there.
+BHAG (Big Hairy Audacious Goal) was coined by Jim Collins and Jerry Porras in Built to Last [4] for corporate visionary statements.
+We use the concept at the personal scale and call it the Summit Goal: a single sentence with a 5 to 10 year horizon, specific enough that you would recognize success if you reached it, ambitious enough that you would be a different person once you did.
 The mountain-peak-with-flag metaphor is our coinage and pairs with the brand logo.

 What the Summit Goal is good at: it supplies the meaning layer that quarterly OKRs alone cannot.
 Bandura and Schunk [10] found that distal goals on their own do little to sustain effort, but they serve as the reference value the proximal sub-goals are tested against.
 The Summit Goal is the reference value for the annual goal, which is the reference value for the quarter, and so on down.

 What the Summit Goal leaves to chance: everything tactical.
-It is one sentence with a 5 to 10 year horizon.
+It is one sentence with a long horizon.
 It does not write your quarterly plan, your weekly check-in, your obstacle map, or your recovery clause.
 That is by design.

 Goal Cascade (Goals and Progress synthesis): the multi-level architecture